nasa-jpl-memex/memex-explorer/docs/source/dev_guide.rst

 Updating the Database
 ---------------------
 As of version 0.4.0, Memex Explorer will start tracking all database migrations.
-This means that you will be able to upgrade your databse and preserve the data without any issues.
+This means that you will be able to upgrade your database and preserve the data without any issues.

 If you are using a version that is 0.3.0 or earlier, and you are unable to update your database without server errors, the best course if action is to delete the existing `file at source/db.sqlite3` and start over with a fresh database.